-For information about configuring this feature in the Windows driver, see "Creating a Data Source Name on Windows" on page 7 or "Configuring a DSN-less Connection on Windows" on page 10.
-For information about configuring this feature when using the driver on a non-Windows platform, see "Configuring Service Discovery Mode on a Non-Windows Machine" on page 43.
+For information about configuring this feature in the Windows connector, see "Creating a Data Source Name on Windows" on page 7 or "Configuring a DSN-less Connection on Windows" on page 10.
+For information about configuring this feature when using the connector on a non-Windows platform, see "Configuring Service Discovery Mode on a Non-Windows Machine" on page 47.